 Important Information to Review before Applying

-TIME SLOTS: Collaboration programming spots are available Wednesday evenings during the semester.
+Time Slots: For the 2023-2024 academic year, we will consider collaboration proposals for events held 10/1/2023 or later through 5/1/2024.
+Collaboration programming spots are available Wednesday evenings during the semester.
 Monday and Tuesday evenings may also be options on a space-available basis, but our preference is to schedule most collaborations for Wednesdays first before moving on to considering Mondays or Tuesdays.
-The Marquee is reserved for regular WUD Film Committee series programming Thursday-Sunday evenings and collaborations will not be reviewed for those time slots.
+The Marquee is reserved for regular WUD Film Committee series programming Thursday-Saturday evenings and collaborations will not be reviewed for those time slots.

-SPACE/DATE LIMITATIONS: Due to demand far exceeding space resources, the WUD Film Committee reserves the right to limit the number of proposals they will consider from any individual organization.
+Space/Date Limitations: Due to demand far exceeding space resources, the WUD Film Committee reserves the right to limit the number of proposals they will consider from any individual organization.
 We may also limit the number of dates/screening slots an individual event requests.
-Please understand that the WUD Film Committee receives far more event proposals that can be accommodated, so not all proposals will be accepted.
+Please understand that the WUD Film Committee receives far more event proposals than can be accommodated, so not all proposals will be accepted.

-CORPORATE/BUSINESS SPONSORSHIPS: Your event cannot have corporate/business sponsorship, included displays, banners/signage, pre-show trailers, branded giveaways, food sampling or serving of outside food without being expressly approved by the WUD Film Committee and the Wisconsin Union in advance.
+Corporate/Business Sponsorships: Your event cannot have corporate/business sponsorship, including displays, banners/signage, pre-show trailers, branded giveaways, food sampling or serving of outside food without being expressly approved by the WUD Film Committee and the Wisconsin Union in advance.

 1. Review all information detailed on this page thoroughly before completing the application.
 Contact the WUD Film Committee about any questions you have before completing the form.